On ultrafilter extensions of first-order models and ultrafilter interpretations: Extending the ultrafilter extension procedure

 So if we consider (unary) maps of $X$ into~$Y$, then $\ext$~is a~map of $Y^X$ into $C(\scc X,\scc Y)$, the set of all continuous functions of $\scc X$ into~$\scc Y$.
 If $C(\scc X,\scc Y)$ would be endowed with some compact Hausdorff topology, then we could extend the map~$\ext$ to a~(unique) continuous map~$\wt\ext$ of $\scc(Y^X)$ into $C(\scc X,\scc Y)$:

-We are going to show that such a~topology on $C(\scc X,\scc Y)$ exists, and in fact, is a~weaker version of the pointwise convergence topology (while the standard full version of the topology is not compact, as explained in the first remark after Lemma~\ref{extensions-are-dense}).
+We are going to show that such a~topology on $C(\scc X,\scc Y)$ exists, and in fact, is a~weaker version of the pointwise convergence topology (while the standard full version of the topology is not compact, as explained in Remark~\ref{rmk: full pointwise conv}).
 Furthermore, as we shall see, the same approach will work in the case of $n$-ary maps (and relations, which can be reduced to maps).

 +1em

 \textbf{\textit{Restricted pointwise convergence topology.}} Let $X$ and $Y$ be topological spaces and $A\subseteq X$.
 Define a~topology on the set $Y^X$ of all maps of $X$ into~$Y$ by letting the family of sets $O_{a,B}=\{f\in Y^X:f(a)\in B\}$ for all $a\in A$ and all $B\subseteq Y$ which are open in~$Y$, as an open subbase.
 We shall call it the $A$-{\it pointwise convergence\/} topology.
 Clearly, if $A=X$ then it is the usual pointwise convergence topology, which, as well-known (see e.g.~\cite{Engelking}), coincides with the standard (Tychonoff) product topology.